patcg-individual-drafts/private-aggregation-api/report_verification.md

 ## FLEDGE bidders

+**Note: Unlike the above sections which offer relatively straightforward approaches, this section is highly complex and nuanced.
+Feedback is appreciated!**

 We can’t easily use a contextual ID for the FLEDGE bidder case as the existence of a bidder in a particular auction is inherently cross-site data, see [below](#specifying-a-contextual-id-and-each-possible-ig-owner).
 So, our options are more limited and we focus on mechanisms using Private State Tokens.

-However, note also that there are no network requests that we can easily reuse for token issuance.
+However, note also that there are no eixsting network requests that we can easily reuse for token issuance.
 While there is a trusted signals fetch, that is intentionally uncredentialed.
 Much like using an ID, we can’t just add a network request for each bidder as that would reveal cross-site data.